-The District Board consists of twelve members appointed as follows: three from the County of Buncombe, three from the City of Asheville, and one each from Woodfin Sanitary Water & Sewer District, and the Towns of Biltmore Forest, Black Mountain, Montreat, Woodfin, and Weaverville.
+The District Board consists of fourteen members appointed as follows: three from the County of Buncombe, three from the City of Asheville, two from the County of Henderson and one each from Woodfin Sanitary Water & Sewer District, and the Towns of Biltmore Forest, Black Mountain, Montreat, Woodfin, and Weaverville.

-The District owns, operates, and maintains a wastewater treatment plant as well as the related network of collector and interceptor sewers.
-The treatment plant has a capacity to treat up to 40 million gallons per day, but currently receives an average of 23.4 million gallons per day from approximately 56,000 residential and commercial customer accounts transported through approximately 1,032 miles of collector sewers.
+The District owns, operates, and maintains a Wastewater Treatment Plant as well as the related network of collector and interceptor sewers.
+The Treatment Plant has a capacity to treat up to 40 million gallons per day, but currently receives an average of 23.9 million gallons per day from approximately 57,000 residential and commercial customer accounts transported through approximately 1,032 miles of collector sewers.